overview

 solution

-Furthermore, from the design stage onwards, citizens and experts were invited to evaluate displays, and the interior of the building was designed with universal concept design in mind, including the installation of ramps, tactile displays, mirrors to make displays easier for people using stretchers to see, and explanations written in mirror writing.
+Furthermore, from the design stage, we held displays evaluations inviting citizens and experts, and incorporated universal design considerations into the museum's concept design, including the installation of ramps, tactile displays, mirrors to make displays easier for stretcher users to see, and explanatory text written in mirror writing.

 Customer's voice

-displays concept design was unified from the first to third periods, and displays incorporated the latest technology.
-The introduction displays displays displays displays enjoyable for everyone.
-Furthermore, the museum was built with universal concept design in mind, making it easy for anyone to use and enjoy.
+displays displays concept design was unified from the first to the third phase, incorporating the latest technology.
+The introduction of interactive displays, such as touch and scent displays displays made displays enjoyable for everyone.
+Furthermore, the museum was designed with universal concept design in mind, making it accessible and enjoyable for all.

 project member